 Dear Dr. Veronique van den Berghe,

-We would like to thank you for taking time to handle our manuscript (“Compilation of longitudinal microbiota data and hospitalome from hematopoietic cell transplantation patients”) and encouraging a revision of the manuscript for further consideration.
-We also want to thank the two anonymous reviewers for their constructive comments they made.
-We are very glad that the reviewers are positive and found our compiled data potentially useful for the field.
-We have made revisions to our manuscript in response to your and the reviewers’ comments.
-Our detailed, point-to-point responses to the specific comments are listed below.
+Thank you and editorial board member Dr. Segata for handling our manuscript (“Compilation of longitudinal microbiota data and hospitalome from hematopoietic cell transplantation patients”) and encouraging a revision.
+We also thank the two anonymous referees for their constructive comments.
+We are pleased that both referees are positive and found our compiled data potentially useful for the field.
+We hereby present our revised manuscript, where have addressed your and the referees’ comments.
+We include a detailed, point-to-point response to each comment below.

 Editor’s Comments: